-If you find yourself indulging the “thought train” and a bad feeling, you can “choose the opposite” feeling as is recommended in Patanjali’s Yoga Sutra.
+If you find yourself indulging the “thought train” and a bad feeling, you can “choose the opposite” thought and feeling as is recommended in Patanjali’s Yoga Sutra.
 (The Yogis and Buddhists were the first cognitive psychologists.)

-Cultivate a post-meditation ritual that you enjoy.
+Cultivate a post-meditation ritual you enjoy.
 For me it’s throwing on a pair of jeans and going to one of my neighborhood cafes to sip a latte and journal.
 I love the quietude of the city and the beauty of the architecture on Broadway when illumined by street lights in those dark early morning hours.
-When I’m in New Hampshire, my post-meditation quiet time usually involves enjoying the beauty of nature, like the apple orchard in the featured photo.
+When I’m in New Hampshire, my post-meditation quiet time might involve enjoying the beauty of nature, like the apple orchard in the featured photo.

 Especially if you like to write, it’s excellent to take a few minutes to record what meditation practice you did and what occurred.
 Notice any shifts in your awareness before and after meditating.

-There was one thought that made it easy for me to commit to a meditation practice and contributed to my feeling of happiness after I meditated.
-It was my belief that meditating was the most important thing I did every day.
-I knew, intuitively, that cultivating a daily meditation practice was the single, most important thing I could do for my own deep-level healing and wholeness.
+There was one thought that made it easy for me to commit to a meditation practice and contributed to my contentment after I meditated.
+I knew, intuitively, that my morning meditation was the single, most important thing I did every day.

-In the early days, what I most enjoyed was the victorious feeling of prevailing over obstacles to sit.
-And the virtuous, content feeling that comes with doing something you know is good for you.
+In the early days, what’s enjoyable is the victorious feeling of prevailing over obstacles to sit, and the virtuous, content feeling that comes with doing what you know is good for you.

-Shortly after I started cultivating a daily practice, I noticed what new meditators typically report after just a few weeks of practice.
+Shortly after I started meditating daily, I noticed what new meditators typically report after just a few weeks of practice.
 On the day I didn’t sit, my entire day felt off.